Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 - Why the OTCBB?
 And why wait to up-list to the NYSE?

-- Why is the current CEO (Jason Reid) moving to SpinCo?
+- Why is the current CEO of GORO (Jason Reid) moving to SpinCo?

-GORO responded two days later, having received numerous levels of feedback, with a FAQ response letter stating the transaction:
+GORO responded two days later, having received numerous levels of questions and feedback, with a FAQ response letter stating that the transaction:

 - Had been under evaluation for more than a year.

-- Did not affect the dividend (but less emphasis would be placed on growing the dividend at the OMU as the proceeds would be reinvested into exploration efforts).
+- Did not affect the dividend; however, less emphasis would be placed on growing the OMU dividend in order to reinvest the proceeds into exploration efforts.

 - Did not affect the ownership % of shareholders in either operation.

-- Uses the OTCBB as a “testing ground” to ensure that SpinCo can meet minimum exchange requirements (e.g., market cap and share price) before considering an up-list to an exchange (e.g., NYSE) to meet those requirements.
-Management is being prudent about making sure that the market cap minimum threshold of $100MM (or $40MM for spinoffs) and $4 minimum share price are met for a period of time (e.g., 2 to 4 quarters) and maintained before migrating to the NYSE.
+- Would use the OTCBB as a “testing ground” to ensure that SpinCo can meet minimum exchange requirements (e.g., market cap and share price) before being considered for an up-list to an exchange (e.g., NYSE) to meet those requirements.
+Management is prudent about making sure that the market cap minimum threshold of $100MM (or $40MM for spinoffs) and $4 minimum share price are met for a period of time (e.g., 2 to 4 quarters) and maintained before migrating to the NYSE sometime in the latter half of 2021 or in 2022.

-- Contemplates migrating GORO’s CEO to SpinCo in order to satisfy the requirements needed to effectuate a tax-free spinoff (which requires separate management).
+- Contemplates migrating GORO’s current CEO to SpinCo in order to satisfy the requirements needed to effectuate a tax-free spinoff (which requires separate executive management).

 - GORO has no plans to sell either asset or company, and is actually prohibited for at least a year (most likely two) from doing so.
-Several “conspiracy theorists” have propagated a “covert sell-the-company” story in what appears to be fear-mongering on various boards, but, in my opinion, it is absurd to think that a company like GORO would initiate a very expensive and protracted covert operation to sell an asset two years from now when a simple asset sale or joint venture would have been far less expensive, faster, and less convoluted.
+Several “conspiracy theorists” have propagated a “covert sell-the-company” story in what appears to be fear-mongering tactic on various boards, but, in my opinion, it is absurd to think that a company like GORO would initiate a very expensive and protracted covert operation to sell an asset two years from now when a simple asset sale or joint venture would have been far less expensive, faster, and less convoluted.

 Unfortunately, the FAQ did not seem to allay investor fears and “incredulity” ruled the day.